Trump to appoint tsar for COVID-19 vaccine - .

 White House adviser Jared Kushner is promoting the initiative, involving officials from the Department of Defense and the Department of Health and Human Services.

-Dr. Anthony Fauci, the government’s leading infectious disease expert, said Tuesday that there will be no vaccine available by the time the next school year begins.
+Dr. Anthony Fauci, the leading government expert on infectious diseases, said Tuesday that there will be no vaccine available by the time the next school year begins.

 “The idea of having treatments available or a vaccine to facilitate the re-entry of students into the fall period would be something that would still be a little too far,” he said, “even at the maximum speed at which we are advancing.”